MI-AFP/tutorials/tutorials/01_fp-env.md

     putStrLn (greet name)
 ```

 Now how to make it work together?
 Do you know `Makefile`s from `C/C++`?
 Don't worry...
-GHC is great tool and does such painful work for you (reads imports and looking up the files - you just need to have good naming of modules/files):
+GHC is a great tool and does such painful work for you (reads imports and looking up the files - you just need to have good naming of modules/files):

 ```
 % ghc --make Main.hs